 There are scholarships available for new as well as existing students at Divine Word College.
 Many scholarships are available through private funding sources—both Catholic and secular—and others are offered directly through the college.

 Scholarships Related to DWC:

 Divine Word College Scholarship: At the beginning of every school year, you can apply for assistance from Divine Word College of up to $6,200 per year.
 Students enrolling part-time and/or auditing courses may qualify for reduced assistance.

 Presidential Scholarship: This $3,000 scholarship is awarded each year to students who show promise of superior academic achievement.
 Two freshmen may receive this scholarship in a single year, based on certain criteria.
 The scholarship is renewable each year the student meets those guidelines.

-Named Scholarship, which are renewable each year the recipient meets the guidelines.
+Named Scholarships, which are renewable each year the recipient meets the guidelines.